gcgarner/IOTstack/docs/Containers/NextCloud.md

   volumes:
     - ./volumes/nextcloud/db:/config
     - ./volumes/nextcloud/db_backup:/backup
+  networks:
+    - nextcloud
 ```

 There are two containers, one for the cloud service itself, and the other for the database.
 Both containers share the same persistent storage area in the volumes subdirectory so they are treated as a unit.
 This will not interfere with any other MariaDB containers you might wish to run.

-Depending on the IOTstack branch you are running, there may also be `networks:` directives.
-Other than to note that new menu dedicates a network to inter-container communications, those directives make no difference for this discussion.
+Key points:

+* You do **not** need to select MariaDB in the IOTstack menu just to run NextCloud.
+Some tutorials suggest you do.
+They are wrong!
+* If you *choose* to select MariaDB in the IOTstack menu, understand that it is a *separate* instance of the relational database management system.
+It has no relationship with NextCloud.

 Under old-menu, you are responsible for setting passwords.
 The passwords are "internal use only" and it is unlikely that you will need them unless you plan to go ferreting-about in the database using SQL.
 The rules are: